 Tap the Potential, Disability Awareness Month

-This year we are celebrating our 12th Anniversary of Tap the Potential!
+This year we are celebrating our 14th Anniversary of Tap the Potential!
 Tap the Potential Disability Awareness month has been celebrated in Milwaukee each October since 2003.
 This year organizations are sponsoring a variety of activities geared towards raising the public’s awareness of the talents and issues of people with disabilities in our community.
-Initially coordinated by the Milwaukee County Office for Persons with Disabilities, the 2014 effort is a group effort including organizations such as: Milwaukee County, Milwaukee Public Theatre, Goodwill, VSA, Independence First, MCFI, Spina Bifida of Wisconsin, Easter Seals, Curative, ARC Milwaukee, Life Navigators, & Dona Lexa .
+Initially coordinated by the Milwaukee County Office for Persons with Disabilities, the 2017 effort is a group effort including organizations such as: Milwaukee County, Milwaukee Public Theatre, Goodwill, VSA, Independence First, MCFI, Spina Bifida of Wisconsin, Easter Seals, Curative, ARC Milwaukee, Life Navigators, Accenture, & Dona Lexa .

 Tap the Potential has organized a number of awareness raising events throughout the month.
 Organizations are encouraged to sponsor their own events and invited to list them on the calendar.
 The calendar will be updated throughout the month as information is received.

-Mitchell Airport Art Show
+Tap the Potential Mitchell International Airport Art Show

 The Airport show will once again ask the public to share their comments about the artwork.
 Many passengers wrote messages sending support and encouragement to the artists.
 Click here to see the messages that were posted in previous years of the event.
 This year, travelers will be asked to vote for their favorite artist in which the top artists will receive cash prizes.